AminsCode/Udacity_DeepReinforcementLearning/Project3_CollaborationAndCompetition/Report.md

 EPS_FINAL = 0           # final value for epsilon after decay
 ```

-**IMPORTANT NOTE:** Notice that the EPS_START parameter is set at 5.0.
-For dozens of experiments, I had this parameter set to 1.0, as I had in previous projects.
-But, I had a difficult time getting the model to converge, and if it did, it converged very slowly (>1500 episodes).
-After much trial and error, I realized that the agents had some difficulty discovering signal early in the process (i.e., most episode scores equaled zero).
-By boosting the noise output from the Ornstein-Uhlenbeck (OU) process, it encouraged aggressive exploration of the action space and therefore improved the chances that signal would be detected (i.e., making contact with the ball).
-This extra signal seemed to improve learning later in training once the noise decayed to zero.

 #### Learning Interval
 In the first few versions of my implementation, the agent only performed a single learning iteration per episode.
 Although the best model had this setting, this seemed to be a stroke of luck.
 In general, I found that performing multiple learning passes per episode yielded faster convergence and higher scores.
 This did make training slower, but it was a worthwhile trade-off.
 In the end, I implemented an interval in which the learning step is performed every episode.
 As part of each learning step, the algorithm then samples experiences from the buffer and runs the `Agent.learn()` method 10 times.